bgkatz/xfemm/PERFORMANCE.md

 (genuinely indefinite).
 Cost: one mat-vec per healthy solve (~2 ms at 148k nodes).
 Hostile designs run at pure-PCG speed (measured identical, 1.91 s vs 1.91 s on the repro design) — no speedup there, but correct.
-Verified: design 39054 sweep now matches PCG exactly; healthy models unchanged; ctest 33/33.
+Verified: the failing design's sweep now matches PCG exactly; healthy models unchanged; ctest 33/33.

 Ops note: any femmcli/fsolver binaries deployed elsewhere must be rebuilt to pick this up, and **MSBuild's up-to-date check twice failed to relink